Chattanooga Missionaries on the ground in Ukraine giving mutual aid

 Despite dealing with the attacks from Russia for over a year now, he said the Ukrainians that have stuck around are in better spirits than you would expect.

-Benach and his wife are planning to stay until the end of March to continue helping people who are in need.
+Benach and his wife plan to stay until the end of March to continue helping people in need.